Mortal Kombat: Shaolin Monks

 Survival Mode Stages

-- Level 7: Kano and Black Dragon Mercenaries in the Wastelands (the area where Raiden shocked the enemies with lighting in the Pool area)
+- Level 7: Kano and Black Dragon Mercenaries in the Wastelands (the area where Raiden shocked the enemies with lightning in the Pool area).

 Unused Playable Characters